Frontier Character, Historic Neighborhoods and a Gentle Climate are Just a Few Reasons Why Retirees Come to Pretty Prescott, Arizona

 Cost of Living: Above the National Average

-Prescott (population 42,000) got its start as a rowdy, hardscrabble mining camp in the early-1800s and in 1864 was named the territorial capital of Arizona.
+Prescott (population 43,000) got its start as a rowdy, hardscrabble mining camp in the early-1800s and in 1864 was named the territorial capital of Arizona.
 It has held onto its frontier heritage, giving it an Old West flavor that is alive and well today.
 Part of a four-city area, along with Prescott Valley, Dewey-Humbolt and Chino Valley, it sits at 5,400 feet above sea level in the Bradshaw Mountains in the central part of the state.
-Positive word has spread about Prescott, and its population has grown by 60% within the last couple of decades.
+Positive word has spread about Prescott, and its population has grown by 4% within the last decade.
 Many of the newcomers to this once remote vacation getaway are retirees seeking a high quality of life in a pretty region with a mild climate.

 In its early days, Prescott, called "Preskitt" by the locals, brimmed with elegant architecture, including Greek Revival, Octagon and Queen Anne building styles, as lavish homes were built by miners who had become overnight millionaires.
 Today, more than 800 commercial buildings and residences are listed on the National Register of Historic Places.

 In addition to these historic homes, newer styles include Mediterranean, Craftsman, bungalow, mountain chalets, A-frames and ranch ramblers.
 Many are mountain properties surrounded by pine trees, scrub oak and chaparral.
 Condos and town homes are in good supply.
 The median home price is $375,000.
 Seasonal rentals, both condos and houses, are plentiful because Prescott attracts large numbers of "snowbirds" and vacationers.